weblog > 14/07/07

 weblog > 12/07/07

 Sometimes my visits to internet sites take very long.
 As I have to log in, find my way around and / or find features for building this blog, even though I find it exciting, it is quite exhausting and the documentation usually happen after a lapse of time.
-There is in other words a glitch between the actual event and its documentation, which means that the time stamp might be erraneous.
-There isn't much I can do about that, though, and I ask myself these days, if I'm a maker of documentaries or a documentalist and archivist.
+There is in other words a glitch between the actual event and its documentation, which means that the time stamp might be erroneous.
+There isn't much I can do about that, though, and I ask myself these days, if I'm a maker of documentaries or a documentalist and an archivist.
 A documentalist always works in retrospect, not in real time, a documentary shows us the real story, not discontinuous archived items.
 A documentary places us first and foremost in the here and now.